Trombe wall: History and development

 The first well-known example of a Trombe wall system was used in the Trombe house of Odeillo, France in 1967.
 The black painted wall is constructed of approximately 2 foot thick concrete with an air space and a double glazing on its exterior side.
-The house is primarily heated by radiation and convection from the inner surface of the concrete wall and the results from studies show that 70% of this building's yearly heating needs are supplied by solar energy.
-Therefore, the efficiency of the system is comparable to a good active solar heating system.
-PV, Photovoltaic for electrical production converts 15%-20% radiation to energy.
-Meaning its energy efficiency is low - 85% of the sun's radiation is lost.
-Whereas the solar thermal collector, Trombe Wall is able to convert 70%-80% of the suns radiation to heat, meaning, it is far more energy efficient and its heat production is powerful.
+The house is primarily heated by radiation and convection from the inner surface of the concrete wall, and the results from studies show that 70% of this building's yearly heating needs are supplied by solar energy.
+This is comparably efficient to a good active solar heating system.
+The Trombe wall converts solar radiation into heat at about 70-80% efficiency—significantly more efficient than photovoltaic systems, which have an efficiency of around 15-20%.

 Another passive collector-distributor Trombe Wall system was built in 1970, in Montmedy, France.
 The house with 280 m3 living space required 7000 kWh for space heating annually.
 At Montmedy-between 49° and 50° North latitude-5400 kWh were supplied by solar heating and the remainder from an auxiliary electrical system.
 The annual heating cost for electricity was approximately $225 when compared to an estimated $750 for a home entirely heated by electricity in the same area.
 This yields to a 77% reduction in heating load and a 70% reduction in the cost for winter heating requirements.

 In 1974, the first example of Trombe wall system was used in the Kelbaugh House in Princeton, New Jersey.
 The house is located along the northern boundary of the site to maximize the unshaded access to available sunlight.
 The two-story building has 600 sqft of thermal storage wall which is constructed of concrete and painted with a selective black paint over a masonry sealer.
 Although the main heating is accomplished by radiation and convection from the inner face of the wall, two vents in the wall also allow daytime heating by the natural convection loop.
 According to data collected in the winters of 1975-1976 and 1976–1977, the Trombe wall system reduced the heating costs respectively by 76% and 84%.

 The Trombe wall collects heat during the day.